jingdao/learn_region_grow/README.md

 ![architecture](figures/architecture.png?raw=true)

-## Prerequisites
+## Environment Setup and Dependencies

-Caution: The LRGNet training code is known to have issues with NVIDIA RTX series GPUs.
-It is suggested to use NVIDIA GTX series GPUs with tensorflow==1.15.4 to reproduce the results in the paper.
+This environment setup is designed for Tensorflow 2.x with NVIDIA RTX series GPUs.
+For Tensorflow 1.x, it is suggested to checkout the *tensorflow-gpu==1.15.4* branch and use NVIDIA GTX series GPUs with tensorflow==1.15.4.

-1. numpy
+This setup is known to work with NVIDIA RTX 3070 and RTX A6000 GPUs.
+Credits to Andre Longon from Louisiana State University for helping to port the code to Tensorflow 2.

-2. scipy
+1. python==3.8
-3. scikit-learn
+2. tensorflow-gpu==2.6.0
-4. tensorflow
+3. cudatoolkit==11.3.1

-5. h5py
+    conda env create -f environment.yml -n lrgnet conda activate lrgnet
-6. networkx
+    pip install scikit-learn networkx h5py

 ## Data Staging